This article was updated on October 26, 2021.

 One reason Nike can cut itself off from playing the wholesale game and sell directly to customers is that it has brand loyalty at its fingertips.
 Nike people are Nike people, just like Apple people are Apple people.
 And Nike is capitalizing on that brand loyalty like never before.
 Think banking on a Nike Direct website and app with membership perks, specific lifestyle-oriented apps like Nike Run Club, Nike Training Club, and SNKRS (for collectible sneaker aficionados).
 And to keep Nike fans connected to Nike all day, every day, they’ve created partnerships with Apple watch and others.
 They’ve also launched a dedicated maternity collection called Nike M.

 Even their brick-and-mortar store experiences are being bolstered by digital.
-Nike Live pilot stores opened in Long Beach and Tokyo in October to offer “a seamless blending of data science and premium personal service that delivered to local members’ exact needs…fueled by constant analysis of the online buying patterns, app usage, and engagement of members in the local neighborhoods.”
-In July, Nike Rise opened in Guangzhou, China, to curate a 1:1 personalized shopping experience.
+Nike Live pilot stores opened in Long Beach and Tokyo in October 2020 to offer “a seamless blending of data science and premium personal service that delivered to local members’ exact needs…fueled by constant analysis of the online buying patterns, app usage, and engagement of members in the local neighborhoods.”
+In July of that year, Nike Rise opened in Guangzhou, China, to curate a 1:1 personalized shopping experience.

 4) They forged ahead.